Skip to content

 200

 Return 200 whether or not the key existed.
+Return 400 with key cannot be empty if the key is empty.

 Remove all key-value pairs from the store.